|

-The rite of baptism is performed by humans of a church with an individual and
+Now, the rite or sacrament of baptism is performed by humans of a Christian church with an individual and

 Jesus by John the Baptist (Matthew

-Holy Spirit baptism of true believers the past 2000 years by Jesus (Matthew 3:11) since His
+Holy Spirit spiritual baptism (#1, below) of true believers for the past 2000 years by Jesus (Matthew 3:11) since His

-cross as a substitutionary sacrifice for the remission/forgiveness (Matthew 26:28) of
+cross as a substitutionary sacrifice; I think it was for the remission/forgiveness (Matthew 26:28) of

 all sin for all mankind.
 I have not yet found clear evidence that Christian literal water